UWE-Ruby/RubyCoreLanguage2013/week6/README.md

     1. define your own exception class to handle a missing config file
     1. when the gem's binary is run
         1. if the parameter '--init' is passed:
-            1. call TestGem::init_config
+            1. call TestGem::init_config, which should:
                 1. write a default config file to current directory
                 1. config file should be YAML
                 1. the config file values should be
                     1. default_file_name = 'default_file.txt'
                     1. supported_types = ['txt', 'pdf']
-        1. if no parameter is passed:
+        1. if no parameter is passed to the binary:
-            1. call TestGem::configure and pass a hash of configuration values
             1. read in the config file from current directory
             1. raise the exception you defined if config file is missing
+            1. call TestGem::configure and pass one parameter, a hash
-            1. values from file should be used to set @default_file_name and @supported_types
+                1. the hash contains the configuration values from the file
+                1. TestGem::configure should print out the hash in way you think is readable
     1. rebuild the gem after updating the version
     1. push it to RubyGems.org